8mm membrane modules

-Advanced, innovative solutions from Berghof Membranes can operate at a low crossflow velocity of 1.0 – 2.0 m/s, meaning that our wastewater treatment systems are able to generate high fluxes (50 – 100 LMH) with a low energy consumption (0.2 kWh/m3 – 0.8 kWh/m3).
+The innovative solutions from Berghof Membranes can operate at a low crossflow velocity of 1.0 – 2.0 m/s, meaning that our wastewater treatment systems are able to generate high fluxes (50 – 100 LMH) with low energy consumption (0.2 kWh/m3 – 0.8 kWh/m3).

-The 8mm inner diameter of our high-solids tubular membranes makes them ideally suited for high-strength wastewaters and MBR applications while maintaining superior fouling resistance.
-Berghof Membranes offers a variety of membrane modules of glass fibre reinforced plastic (GFRP) and polyvinyl chloride (PVC).
+The 8 mm inner diameter of our high-solids tubular membranes makes them ideally suited for high-strength wastewaters and MBR applications while maintaining superior fouling resistance.
+Berghof Membranes offers a variety of membrane modules of glass fiber reinforced plastic (GFRP) and polyvinyl chloride (PVC).
 Both module types are available with backwashable and non-backwashable membranes.

 Non-backwashable 8mm membranes modules